Du-Brisingr-Arget/arget/README.md

     argt -upd

-update all packages installed on your system ( equivalent to running both pacman -Syu and argt -Syu together )
+update all packages installed on your system ( equivalent to running both pacman -Syyu and argt -upd together )

     argt -syu